nicsuzor/wikijuris/cyberlaw/intermediaries_defamation.markdown

 Section 10A(1) of the _Defamation Act 2005_ provides that "it is an element (the serious harm element) of a cause of action for defamation that the publication of defamatory matter about a person has caused, or is likely to cause, serious harm to the reputation."

-In the first court decision (in the NSW Supreme Court) on the threshold, Newman v Whittington (2022) NSWSC 249, Sackar J noted that the Australian provisions was the same in all material respects to the UK equivalent.
-The leading UK case on the matter is _Lachaux v Independent Print Ltd an ors_.
+In the first court decision (in the NSW Supreme Court) on the threshold, _Newman v Whittington_ (2022) NSWSC 249, Sackar J noted that the Australian provision is the same in all material respects to the UK equivalent provisions establishing a serious harm threshold.
+The leading case on the UK equivalent is _Lachaux v Independent Print Ltd an ors_.

 In that case, the UK Supreme Court set out a number of factors relevant to evaluating whether there is serious harm.
 One factor is the extent of publication.
 The court considered the serious harm may be inferred where a statement has a strong defamatory imputation and has been shared with a wide audience.
-The absence of action was also held to be relevant.
-The serious harm threshold was not met where the plaintiff took no action to obtain removal of an online article for a year after he learnt of its publication.
+The absence of action on the aprt of the plaintiff was also held to be relevant.
+Specifically, the serious harm threshold was not met where the plaintiff took no action to obtain removal of an online article for a year after he learnt of its publication.

 ## Defences to Defamation